Check Out these 9 Tips to Boost your Credit Score

 The electoral roll can also help boost your credit score.
 Most credit reference agencies and prospective lenders use this tool to authenticate your personal information, especially where you live and who exactly you are.
 According to free credit score checker MyCreditMonitor, remaining on the same job (under the same employer) for some time, having a bank account with the same bank for a long time, and using the same address could also help improve your credit score.

-- Close unused mobile contracts, direct debits, store cards and credit cards
+Close unused mobile contracts, direct debits, store cards, debit cards and credit cards

 Lenders will always check how much debt you are in, and the amount credit access you have before processing a loan application.
 It would therefore be advisable to close any unused accounts, mobile contracts, store and credit cards.
 In addition to cutting credit cards, contact the provider to ensure the account is closed entirely.
 Although they may ask why you need to close the account, stand your ground for whatever reasons you have and have it terminated.